-Dissolved oxygen readings in the brooks for 2021 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth, except for Boulder Brook which experienced abnormally low dissolved oxygen in 2021.
+Dissolved oxygen readings in the brooks for 2022 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth.
 Note that dissolved oxygen is lowest before 8 am; mid-day sampling usually represents best-case conditions.

-pH in the brooks was less acidic than historical averages except for Boulder Brook and has rebounded from record lows measured in 2015-16.
+pH in the brooks was slightly more acidic than historical averages.

-E. coli measured in 2021 were below the Maine DEP instantaneous criterion of 236 col/100mL and the geometric mean of 64 col/100mL.
+E. coli measured in 2022 were below the Maine DEP instantaneous criterion of 236 col/100mL and the geometric mean of 64 col/100mL.

-Total phosphorus in the brooks has remained relatively stable over time, with greater variability historically in Boulder Brook, though total phosphorus in Great Brook and Cold Brook in 2021 was abnormally elevated above historic variation.
+Total phosphorus in the brooks has remained relatively stable over time, with greater variability historically in Boulder Brook, though total phosphorus in Great Brook and Cold Brook in 2022 was abnormally elevated above historic averages.